 Dental Care for Dogs

-Pet’s need dental care too.
-In fact periodontal disease is the most commonly diagnosed disease in adult dogs.
-Bad breath, red swollen gums and tartar build up are all linked to dental disease.
-If left untreated your pet will experience significant discomfort and will require extensive dental procedures.
+Pet’s need dental care too!
+In fact, periodontal disease is the most commonly diagnosed disease in adult dogs.
+Bad breath, red swollen gums and tartar build-up are all linked to dental disease.
+If left untreated, your pet will experience significant discomfort and will require extensive dental procedures.
 Dental disease will also affect internal organs such as the heart and kidneys and can cause life threatening infections.
-At Morinville Vet Clinic we believe strongly in preventative medicine.
-By treating dental disease in its early stages your pet will live a longer happier life.
+At Morinville Veterinary Clinic, we believe strongly in preventative medicine.
+By treating dental disease in its early stages, your pet will live a longer happier life.

 What types of dental care for dogs do you offer at your clinic?